jwtay1/ai-spot-detection/README.md

-This is code to train and validate a machine learning algorithm to detect spots of different sizes in an image.
+This is code to identify and count spots in an image.
+The code is split into two approaches: a conventional approach using difference of Gaussians and a machine learning approach.

-Jian Wei Tay
-May 4, 2022